Sheena Iyengar: Non-academic works

 In the Afterword of the 2011 edition of The Art of Choosing, Iyengar distills one aspect of her work explaining and advocating for choice, arguing for people to take responsibility for their lives and not rely on a supposed fate determined by some "greater force out there."
 She says: "Choice allows us to be architects of our future."

+In 2023, Iyengar published her second book titled Think Bigger: How to Innovate.

 Personal life

 Iyengar is divorced from Garud Iyengar, another Columbia University professor.
 She lives in New York City and shares custody of their son, Ishaan.